Pentax ME Super

 There was a mechanical, manual sibling: the Pentax MX

-Pentax built another 35mm SLR, the MX, which appeared in 1976..
-The MX was as small as the ME Super but was all-manual and all-mechanical.
+Pentax built another 35mm SLR, the MX, which appeared in 1976.
+The MX was as small as the ME Super but had a mechanical shutter and manual exposure.
 A direct analog of the Olympus OM-1.
-I’d like to try one of those some day.
+I’d like to try an MX some day.

 Maintenance and repair